-The Covered Bonds Communiqué is a new regulation in Turkey and has not yet been the subject of any legal proceedings.
+The Covered Bonds Communiqué is a relatively new regulation in Turkey and has not yet been the subject of any legal proceedings.
 In addition, the concept of covered bonds issued under the Covered Bonds Communiqué and governed by foreign law was only quite recently introduced to the Turkish market and it is not certain how the Covered Bonds Communiqué and the relevant provisions of the Turkish insolvency law would be interpreted in judicial, administrative or other relevant practice.
-Furthermore, the Turkish Covered Bonds Legislation might be amended or supplemented in a manner that affects the Covered Bonds.
-The regulatory authorities and courts have significant discretion over enforcement and interpretation of the relevant legislation and such discretion might be used arbitrarily by the relevant authorities.
-As a result, no assurance can be given as to the impact of any possible judicial decision or change to Turkish law (including the Turkish Covered Bonds Legislation) or administrative or other relevant practice.
+Furthermore, the Turkish Covered Bonds Law might be amended or supplemented in a manner that adversely affects the Covered Bonds.
+The regulatory authorities and courts have significant discretion over enforcement and interpretation of the Applicable Law and such discretion might be used arbitrarily by the relevant authorities.
+As a result, no assurance can be given as to the impact of any possible judicial decision or change to the Applicable Law in Turkey (including the Turkish Covered Bonds Law) or administrative or other relevant practice.

-Additionally, there are uncertainties with regard to the enforcement of matters relating to a covered bond issuance and the Turkish courts' approach to such matters.
+While Turkish courts and regulators are generally required to make decisions within the general framework of the Covered Bonds Communiqué, as there are yet no precedents of claims relating to covered bonds being brought before Turkish courts or regulators and the enforcement of covered bond-related claims by Turkish courts and regulators is thus untested, there are uncertainties with regard to the enforcement of matters relating to a covered bond issuance and the Turkish courts' and regulators' approach to such matters.
 For example, use of enforcement agents is not common in Turkey and whether Turkish courts will accept enforcement agents to act on behalf of investors is not certain.
-Another questionable matter is the approach enforcement courts would take with respect to possible claims relating to Covered Bonds, because there are no precedents of claims relating to covered bonds being brought to courts and the enforcement of covered bond-related claims by Turkish courts is untested.

-Furthermore, the interpretation of certain provisions of Turkish law, in particular commercial, financial and insolvency laws, is not well established due to there being little precedent in respect of sophisticated commercial and financial transactions between private parties.
-Furthermore, these laws are subject to changes and interpretation in a manner that cannot currently be foreseen or anticipated, which changes might affect the rights and obligations of the Issuer and/or the Secured Creditors arising in connection with the Programme.
+Furthermore, the interpretation of certain provisions of the Applicable Law of Turkey, in particular commercial, financial and insolvency laws and regulations, is not very well established due to there being little precedent in respect of sophisticated commercial and financial transactions between private parties.
+These Applicable Laws are subject to changes and interpretation in a manner that cannot currently be foreseen or anticipated, which changes might adversely affect the rights and obligations of the Issuer and/or the Secured Creditors arising in connection with the Programme.

-In addition, any change in legislation or in practice in Turkey, the United Kingdom or any other relevant jurisdiction could adversely impact: (a) the ability of the Issuer to make payments with respect to the Covered Bonds and/or (b) the price of the Covered Bonds.
+In addition, any change in Applicable Laws or in practice in Turkey, the United Kingdom or any other relevant jurisdiction might adversely impact: (a) the ability of the Issuer to make payments with respect to the Covered Bonds and/or (b) the market price of the Covered Bonds.

-See also "Risks relating to Covered Bonds generally - Enforcement of Judgments".
+See also "Risks relating to Covered Bonds generally - Enforcement of Judgments."